Skip to page content

 Our Strategic Priorities

-Our aim is to ensure the survival and stability of our economy in the short term and to drive sustainable economic renewal and growth in the medium to long term.
+Our aim was to ensure the survival and stability of our economy in the short term and to drive sustainable economic renewal and growth in the medium to long term.

-We will do this by focusing on four strategic priorities which reflect our unique geography, assets and opportunities:
+We did this by focusing on four strategic priorities which reflected our unique geography, assets and opportunities:

 1. BUSINESS RESILIENCE AND GROWTH